 It is imperative to apply blue loc-tite to both the nut and bolt when reinstalling.

-The nut requires a 4mm allen, while your bolt uses the T20.
-Loosen the the nut from the bolt.
+The nut requires a 4mm allen, while your bolt also uses a 4mm allen.
+Loosen the nut from the bolt.
 It may be easier to loosen the nut if you apply downward pressure on the handle with your forearm like in the picture.